MRCIEU/activityBigrams/README.md

 Runs tests of association of bigrams with BMI.
 See paper for analysis details.

-Results	are stored in bigram-assoc.csv and as a figure (figure-bigram-assoc.pdf).
+Results	are stored in bigram-assoc.csv and one figure for the results with each bigram as the baseline (figure-bigram-assoc*.pdf).

 ```bash
 cd bigramAssociations/